 Becoming a Certified Nursing Assistant is a great start in healthcare if you want to care for patients and make a decent salary without completing an extensive program of study.
 As a CNA, you’ll provide basic care to patients in long-term care facilities, hospitals, adult day care facilities, and home health agencies.
 Core responsibilities include assisting patients with personal hygiene, turning and repositioning patients in their beds, transferring patients from the bed to the wheelchair, serving meals and helping patients eat, measuring and recording vital signs, observing patients and reporting any concerns, making beds and keeping rooms tidy, listening and supporting patients, and answering call lights.
 All your duties will be directed by a licensed practical nurse or registered nurse.

 The role and responsibilities of a nursing assistant require skills that are not covered in the Certified Nursing Assistant program.
 Excellent communication, good physical health, compassion, and respect for others are key skills.
-You must be committed to
+You must be committed to high quality care and be capable of collaborating with other health care professions for the best interest of the patient.

 Western Medical Training Center